eslam-almusanid/Insurance/README.md

 # Insurance Broker Platform

 This is a Laravel-based insurance broker platform designed to manage users, vehicles, drivers, insurance offers, policies, and payments.
-The system uses multiple PostgreSQL databases (`user_db`, `vehicle_db`, `insurance_db`, and `shared_db`) to separate concerns and ensure scalability.
 It supports features like new/transfer insurance types, registration types (new, renew, customs card), and a streamlined workflow for offer generation and policy management.

 ## Features
 - **User Management**: Register and manage users with profiles, roles, and permissions.